-Immediately upon receiving notice that I had been appointed Chairman of the Committee on Ritual recommendations, I mailed seventy-one letters to what I consider I letters to what I considered a cross section of our membership, which included National Officers, and, in spite of the fact that I enclosed a stamped and addressed envelope with letter, to date but sixteen have been returned.
-In these letters, I calcul for your times and adapted in the ritual. turned.
+Immediately upon receiving notice that I had been appointed China man of the Committee on Ritual recommendations, I mailed seventy-one letters to what I considered letters to what I considered a cross section of our membership, hich included National Officers, and, in spite of the fact that I enclosed a and addressed envelope with letter, to date but sixteen have been turned.
+In these letters, I escled for an envelope on the changes in the ritual turned.
 In these letters, I asked for suggestions as to changes in the ritual In April, copies of changes as suggested by the Committee were sent to each Department with the request that they be answered by a "yes" or "no." To date, only thirteen have been received.
-Of the several changes suggested by the Committee, only five received "No." The "Yeses" on the same changes were about two to one in favor.
+Of the several changes suggested by the Committee, only five received "No." The "Yeses on the same changes were about two to one in favor.

-Respectfully submitted in F. C. & L. HENRY TOWLE, Chairman, Maine, FRED COMBS, SR., New Jersey, C. EDWARD WETZEL, Ohio, FRED C. McGOWAN, Missouri Committee On Ribal
+Respectfully submitted in F. C. & L. HENRY TOWLE, Chairman, Maine, FRED COMBS, SR., New Jersey, C. EDWARD WETZEL, Ohio, FRED C. McGOWAN, Missouri Committee On Ritual.

-Chairman Towle: I move that this report, as presented, be accepted as a whole.
+Chairman Towle: I move that this report, as presented, be accepted a whole.
 (Seconded by Past Commander-in-Chief Moran, and carried.)